ramukodandapuram/ramukodandapuram.github.io/README.md

 This is simple demonstration of hosting static website on github.
-Here you can get my  [Contact Details](https://ramukodandapuram.github.io)
+Here is my  [Contact Details](https://ramukodandapuram.github.io)